uclahs-cds/package-OmicsQC/README.md

 ## License

-Authors: Hugo Anders Frelin, Paul C. Boutros (PBoutros@mednet.ucla.edu)
+Authors: Hugo Anders Frelin, Helen Zhu, Paul C. Boutros (PBoutros@mednet.ucla.edu)

 OmicsQC is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.